1coderookie/BSB-LPB-LAN_EN/docs/appendix_d.md

   `./selected_defs.pl 162 90 > BSB_lan_defs_filtered.h` or
   `./selected_defs.exe 162 90 > BSB_lan_defs_filtered.h` respectively.
   - Move the original file *BSB_lan_defs.h* from the "BSB_lan" directory to a different location.
 Move the newly created file *BSB_lan_defs_filtered.h* to the directory "BSB_lan" (if you didn't already create the file within that directory).
-  - *Important: Now rename the newly created file to "BSB_lan_defs.h"*!
+  - *Important: Now rename the newly created file to "BSB_lan_defs.h"!*

   ***Further notes:***
   *If you still want to test a newer version than v0.44 on the Mega, make sure that you use the corresponding file BSB_lan_config.h.default and adjust it accordingly:*